 Excessive cecals (cecotropes)

 Present with bunnies that have sensitive stomachs.
 Bunnies produce two types of droppings: Familiar droppings which are round and dry.
-Cecotropes which are like a small bunch of grapes and your rabbit should eat these, to get their vitamins.
-If you see these droppings laying around, then your rabbit is producing excessive cecals.
+Cecotropes which are like a small bunch of grapes.
+Your rabbit should eat these droppings that look like a small bunch of grapes to get their vitamins.
+If you see lots of these droppings laying around your rabbit’s enclosure then your rabbit is producing excessive cecals.

 - Keep a diary each day to work out what foods suit them best